Nocturnal42/runmyrobot/COZMO_WIN.md

 * `.forward_speed ###` this will allow you to adjust how fast Cozmo moves forward / backwards.
 * `.turn_speed ###` this will adjust how far Cozmo turns left and right.
 * `.vol ###` This turns Cozmos volume up or down [0...100].
-* `.charge X' If Cozmo is on the dock, force the changin g state.
+* `.charge X` If Cozmo is on the dock, force the changin g state.
 If Cozmo is off the dock, mark the charging state to start as soon as Cozmo docks [on|off].
 * `.stay X` Set Cozmo to stay locked in the dock, regardless of charge state [on|off].
 * `.annotate` Enable  / Disable the annotated view, to see what Cozmo is seeing.
 * `.color` or `.colour` Enable / Disable colour.
 Colour reduces the resolution of the video.